okiyama/tixy-rpi-led-panel/README.md

 Running the excellent tixy.land on an LED panel off a Raspberry Pi.
 Huge credit to Alex Eden for the wonderful rpi-led-matrix library that made this whole project a delight and a breeze to work on.

+# Setup

+You will need to setup your Raspberry Pi and LED Panel to work using hzeller's rpi-rgb-led-matrix library: https://github.com/hzeller/rpi-rgb-led-matrix

+Use a Raspberry Pi 4.
+I started out this project using a Pi 2 and it get less than 1 FPS.
+Upgraded to the Pi 4 and it gets 120+ FPS.
+The 3 might be okay, I'm not sure.

 # Installation